Coherent multiple-antenna block-fading channels at finite blocklength: Main Results

 \begin{theorem} When $\PP[\text{rank}(H) \le 1] = 1$, we have

 where $\Lambda^2$ is the non-zero eigenvalues of $HH^T$, and

 \end{theorem} \begin{proof} This is the content of Proposition~\ref{prop:disp_calc} below.\end{proof}

-Unfortunately, the quantity $v^*(n_t,T)$ is generally unknown since the minimization in~\eqref{eq:v_star_minimization} is over the manifold of matrix-valued random variables.
-However, for many dimensions, the minimum can be found by invoking the Radon-Hurwitz theorem.
+The quantity $v^*(n_t,T)$ is defined separately in Theorem \ref{thm:rank1_disp} because it isolates how the dispersion depends on the input distribution.
+Unfortunately, $v^*(n_t,T)$ is generally unknown, since the maximization in~\eqref{eq:v_star_minimization} is over a manifold of matrix-valued random variables.
+However, for many dimensions, the maximum can be found by invoking the Hurwitz-Radon theorem~\cite{JR22}.
 We state this below to introduce the notation, and expand on it in Section~\ref{sec:MISO}.